laqieer/fe-info/readme.md

   - `validator.py` - Script for validating data and converting to JSON
   - `dumper.py` - Script for finding and outputing data from a ROM file
   - `constants.py` - Defines constants used by other scripts
+  - `decomp.py` - Script for finding data from decomp project and outputing to YAML

 Game directories are `fe6` for Binding Blade and `fe8` for The Sacred Stones.